We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Because of this, all of the Disney 50th anniversary festivities start on October 1.

-How Long will Disney World 50th Anniversary Last?
+How Long will the Disney World 50th Anniversary Last?

 The official celebration will last for 18 months.
 Yes, you read that right, 18 months.
 This is great news for people who want to experience the Disney World 50th anniversary celebration, but don’t want to deal with the insanity of the official launch.